Explore IS-IS Data Structures

 Explore IS-IS LSP Database

 Like OSPF (with its topology database), IS-IS uses an LSP database8 (LSPDB).
-LSPDB is not a true database; it’s a distributed, eventually consistent9 key-value store shared among all routers in an area or among all inter-area routers.
+LSPDB is not a true database; it’s a distributed eventually-consistent9 key-value store10 shared among all routers in an area or among all inter-area routers.

 Unlike OSPF, where an ABR could have topology information for multiple areas, IS-IS uses a simpler two-level approach: